 - acknowledgement of any liens held on the vehicle

-You'll need to grant your family member limited power of attorney so that he can act on your behalf.
-He'll then draft a bill of sale and, after the sale, make certain that you receive a copy of it.
+You'll need to grant your family member limited power of attorney so that they can act on your behalf.
+They'll then draft a bill of sale and, after the sale, make certain that you receive a copy of it.
 See a sample of a limited power of attorney for motor vehicles form.

 Source: Department of Revenue, Motor Vehicle Division.
 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.
 If you have questions regarding any matter contained on this page, please speak with the agency that is the source of the information.